zweedao/IDD-Fa18-Lab1/README.md

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

+**e.
+Modify the code to make your LED blink your way.
+Save your new blink code to your lab 1 repository, with a link on the README.md.**

 ### 2. Blink your LED